theNewDynamic/thenewdynamic.org/content/tool/eleventy.md

 tags: []

 ---
 Eleventy is a simple static site generator betting on JavaScript.
-Eleventy is designed with flexibility in mind and supports meny templating engines including the popular Liquid used by Jekyll, and Nunjucks developped by Mozilla.
+Eleventy is designed with flexibility in mind and supports many templating engines including the popular Liquid used by Jekyll, and Nunjucks developped by Mozilla.

 [Read ELeventy introduction by Zach Leat](https://www.zachleat.com/web/introducing-eleventy/)